It’s time for the UK to lead the way on multinational tax transparency

 A transparent tax system would mean we could finally follow the money and ensure that businesses are paying their fair share of tax, and that they are not cynically shifting profits and harming the taxpayer.”

-Nigel Mills MP, Co-Chair of the APPG on Anti-Corruption & Responsible Tax
+Nigel Mills MP, former co-chair of the APPG on Anti-Corruption & Responsible Tax

 “The hard work has already been done on country-by-country reporting, so why not get on with it and modernise the way we tax across borders?